mikaelkindborg/VimanaCode/README.md

 The JavaScript implementation is very basic, but it runs the factorial benchmark.
 I also began doing a simple coding workbench with Amiga-inspired colors.

+## Project Goals

+The Vimana project has several goals:

+- Make the language as minimalistic as possible.
+- Make the interpreter as simple and understandable as possible
+- Make the source code for the interpreter as small as possible
+- Make the language as fast as possible

+These goals are sometimes in conflict with each other.
+Optimizing code, for example, can make it harder to understand.

+Another goal is to make the language easy to understand and to use.
+This is however not the highest priority.
+Making it useful for practical purposes is also not of high priority.

 ## Hello World

     HELLO_WORLD PRINT